Frequently Asked Questions

 How do I get a STEM Girl Day Girl Scout Patch?

-STEM Girl Day Girl Scout patches will be available on-site during STEM Girl Day in Parking Lot 92 near the ASE building.
-The location of the Girl Scouts booth will be indicated on printed STEM Girl Day programs available on-site as well as online in February.
+STEM Girl Day Girl Scout patches will be available on-site during STEM Girl Day.
+The location of the Girl Scouts booth is shown with a green star icon on the STEM Girl Day Campus Google Map.
 Patches will not be available prior to or after the event.
 Quantities are limited.

 VOLUNTEERING